elfalko/auto-setup/readme.md

 * `t` starts tmux with config in `~/.config/tmux/tmux.conf`
 * `v` starts nvim with config in `~/.config/nvim/init.vim` (which auto downloads plugins if curl is installed)
 * pre-commit hook gets the latest of these files before a commit
+* AHK file for windows
+* somewhat modular setup scripts

 ## todo
 * git hook the following:
     * .inputrc
     * .bashrc
     * .git stuff
+* export the lnnew command from somewhere for more modularity
+* arch: setup trizen
+* arch: x config stuff